-If you find yourself feeling gassy, bloated or experiencing an allergic reaction, it could be related to something you’re eating.
-You might not know what the culprit is and that’s where the Elimination Diet comes in.
+If you find yourself feeling gassy, bloated, or experiencing an allergic reaction, it could be related to something you’re eating.
+You might not know what the culprit is and that’s where an elimination diet comes in.

 This kind of diet helps you identify food allergies, sensitivities, and intolerances that you may be experiencing due to your diet.
 This is done by eliminating foods that are known to cause problems for many folks.

-Most dietitians and even allergists have been using this elimination diet for quite some time to help patients rule out any food that might not be tolerated well.
+Most dietitians and even allergists have been using elimination diets for quite some time to help patients rule out any food that might not be tolerated well.
 The key is to eliminate the food and then bring it back in.
-Up next we’re going to tell you all about it.
+Up next we’re going to tell you more about it.

 In a nutshell, this method includes removing certain foods from your diet, which you suspect your body cannot tolerate.
 You can later reintroduce these foods after you have tested for any symptoms that indicate a reaction.

-This process typically takes about 5-6 weeks to help anyone with a food allergy; a sensitive gut identifies which foods bring about these symptoms.
-Symptoms to look out include gas, nausea, constipation, bloating, and diarrhea.
+This process typically takes about 5 to 6 weeks to help anyone with a food allergy; a sensitive gut identifies which foods bring about these symptoms.
+Symptoms to look out for include gas, nausea, constipation, bloating, and diarrhea.

 After you have identified the kind of food that is not tolerated well, you can then eliminate it from your diet.
 There are many elimination types available.
 However, it would be best if you talked to a medical professional before you start.

 If you suspect you have an allergy, and you are showing symptoms like hives, swelling, difficulty breathing and rashes, then talk to your doctor first.

 Of course, there is no such thing as a perfect diet, but if you are not sure which foods affect you and which ones don’t, the best way you can tell is by doing an elimination diet.

 This diet is hard work as it will be removing perhaps some of your favorite foods.
 Just like most things, nothing comes easy in life.